AfricaEuropeCoreAI/Kujenga/course/source/gallery/lesson2/plot_epidemic.rst

 We can now plot the nullcline :math:`S=\gamma/\beta` on the phase plane:

 ..
-GENERATED FROM PYTHON SOURCE LINES 200-223
+GENERATED FROM PYTHON SOURCE LINES 265-285

 .. code-block:: Python

-    import numpy as np
-    import matplotlib.pyplot as plt
-    from scipy.integrate import odeint

     # Parameters
     beta = 1/2